 Chateau Montlandrie Vineyards, Terroir, Grapes, Winemaking

-The 12 hectare vineyard of Chateau Montlandrie is planted to 65% Merlot and 20% Cabernet Franc and 15% Cabernet Sauvignon.
-The addition of Cabernet Sauvignon is new to the vineyards.
-The first vintage to include the Cabernet Sauvignon is 2013.
+The first vintage to include the Cabernet Sauvignon in the blend was 2013.
 The terroir consists of clay and limestone soils on the plateau of Cotes de Castillon.
-The vineyard is planted to a vine density of 6,000 vines per hectare.
-The terroir is similar to what you will find in many of the better St. Emilion vineyards.
-In fact, the elevation of the vineyards share characteristics with St. Emilion as well, with peaks that reach close to 80 meters high.
+The terroir is similar to what you will find in many of the better Saint Emilion vineyards.
+The vineyard is in one single block of vines.

-To produce the wine of Chateau Montlandrie, the wine is vinified in 15, small, temperature controlled, stainless vats that range in size from 24 hectoliters up to 82 hectoliters.
-This allows for plot by plot vinification as the vineyard is divided into 15 parcels.
+To produce the wine of Chateau Montlandrie, the wine is vinified in 15, small, temperature-controlled, stainless vats that range in size from 24 hectoliters up to 82 hectoliters.
+This allows for a parcel by parcel vinification as the vineyard is divided into 15 parcels.
 Malolactic fermentation takes place in vat.

-Chateau Montlandrie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Chateau Montlandrie is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau Montlandrie is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau Montlandrie is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.